-CSR will be undertaking two days of tests on the EVRR that are scheduled to take place in Summer 2018.
+CSR will be undertaking two days of tests on the EVRR that are scheduled to take place in Late Spring 2019.
 We have joined forces with NRRI to manufacture torrefied biomass fuel for burning in the Everett Railroad No. 11.
 This fuel will be shipped from Coleraine, Minnesota, to Hollidaysburg, Pennsylvania, for use on the upcoming tests once it is completed.

 More information about the tests, including photographs and information on their results, will be made available once it is known.
 That said, if you are interested in supporting our research, we always welcome the general public to support CSR through a tax deductible donation.